keyan-m/cardano-account/README.md

 so big such that it can not fit in any future transactions, consequently locking all its funds.

-Please read the [Future](#future) section to learn how a more proper logic can be implemented.
+Please read the [Compromises and Issues](#compromises-and-issues) section to learn how a more proper logic can be implemented.

 ### Withdrawals